MikeHopley/ftl-ships-strategy/index.md

 ## Mantis A

 Shields-3, shields-4, then look for a weapon.
 Don't forget weapons-2 is 40 scrap; buying this lets you use the Small Bomb and Basic Laser together.
 Mantis Pheromones is somewhat useful, but also fine to sell.

+When completely safe, destroy systems for surrender offers (as low as 2 hull).

 Small Bomb is a great boarding support weapon, and can also disable enemy weapons.
 Use it liberally in sector 1 to reduce risk.